samvid25/Captive-Portal-Auto-Login/README.md

 ```

 Now whenever you want to log-on, use `./login` to automatically log-on.
-If you want to add the script to your path:
+If you want to add the script to your PATH:
 ```
  $ sudo cp login /usr/local/bin
 ```